Tucson, Arizona: Primary and secondary schools

 Primarily, students of the Tucson area attend public schools in the Tucson Unified School District (TUSD).
 TUSD has the second highest enrollment of any school district in Arizona, behind Mesa Unified School District in the Phoenix metropolitan area.
 There are also many publicly funded charter schools with a specialized curriculum.
 Other notable districts include Sunnyside Unified School District, Marana Unified School District, Amphitheater Unified School District, Vail Unified School District, and Flowing Wells Unified School District.

 In 1956, Tucson High School had the largest enrollment of any secondary school in the United States, with a total of more than 6,800 students.
-In 2018, Tucson High School enrollment was just over 3,000.
-The facility operated on a two-shift basis while construction went on for two other high schools that opened within a year to educate children in the rapidly booming Tucson population.

 Media

 Print

 Tucson has one daily newspaper, the morning Arizona Daily Star.
 Wick Communications publishes the daily legal paper The Daily Territorial, while Boulder, Colo.-based 10/13 Communications publishes Tucson Weekly (an "alternative" publication), Inside Tucson Business and the Explorer.
 TucsonSentinel.com is a nonprofit independent online news organization.
 Tucson Lifestyle Magazine, Lovin' Life in Tucson, DesertLeaf, and Zócalo Magazine are monthly publications covering arts, architecture, decor, fashion, entertainment, business, history, and other events.
 The Arizona Daily Wildcat is the University of Arizona's student newspaper, and the Aztec News is the Pima Community College student newspaper.
 Catholic Outlook is the newspaper for the Roman Catholic Diocese of Tucson, and the Arizona Jewish Post is the newspaper of the Jewish Federation of Southern Arizona.

+Defunct newspapers include Weekly Arizonian, the state's first newspaper, founded 1859 and defunct 1871, Tucson Citizen, defunct 2009, and El Tucsonense, a Spanish language paper defunct 1963.